Service Learning

 Partnerships with Non-Profits

+The Honors Program does more than just show up at a local nonprofit.
+We seek partnerships with specific organizations to help them achieve the next goals in their strategic plans.
 SAMMinistries serves a similar population in their transitional housing and we have provided an art and music program for the kids nearly every week during the school year.
 A group of students also partnered with Wrenn Middle School to found a mentoring program for at-risk eighth-graders.
 The mentors traveled to the school for regular sessions with their students to provide support to them in their hopes and dreams.
 They capped off the year with the middle-schoolers visiting campus in the spring to get a taste of the magic that college offers.
 Other students have established an ongoing relationship with ARISE inAlamo, Texas, to provide a week-long summer"camp" for the neighborhood children.

-Building new programs at these worthy institutions has been great experience for the students involved, learning more about themselves as well as about the reality of homelessness and the challenges brought by poverty.
+Building new programs at these worthy institutions has been a great experience for the students involved, learning more about themselves as well as about the reality of homelessness and the challenges brought by poverty.